-Senate consideration of the House-passed bill began on September 3, 2002, when Senator Lieberman submitted an amendment (No. 4471) containing the language of his modified department bill as a substitute for the text of the House-passed legislation.
-Initial amendments to the Lieberman substitute, adopted on September 5, prohibited the Secretary of Homeland Security from contracting with any corporate expatriate and improved flight and cabin security on passenger aircraft.
-On September 17, after extended debate, a third amendment was adopted, striking Title II of the Lieberman substitute, which would have established a National Office for Combating Terrorism, and Title III, which would have mandated a National Strategy for Combating Terrorism.
+Senate consideration of the House-passed bill began on September 3, 2002, when Senator Lieberman submitted an amendment (S.Amdt.
+4471) containing the language of his modified department bill as a substitute for the text of the House-passed legislation.
+Initial amendments to the Lieberman substitute were adopted on September 5.
+Twelve days later, an amendment was adopted, striking titles of the Lieberman substitute which would have established a National Office for Combating Terrorism and mandated a National Strategy for Combating Terrorism.